Go to Advanced Options in MySLP (Store Locator Plus in WordPress).

 MYSLP – Select Advanced Options in the side menu.

-Go to the Experience Tab and select the View subtab.
+Go to the Settings Tab and select the View subtab.

 Click on the activate button on Default With Font Tweaks in the style gallery.

 A check box under SLP/Experience/Results/Appearance titled “Use Dial Link for Phone” when checked makes the phone number in your locations results clickable to auto dial.
 This feature is available exclusively with the Experience Add-on (also with Premier)